International Admissions Counselor

 Note: The priority deadline for submitting most Financial Aid documents is March 2.
 Please submit your Financial Aid documents by that time in order to ensure consideration for available funds.

 Keep in mind that we will not be able to process or guarantee any Financial Aid until all of your admissions application documents have been received.
+Once you are officially admitted to TMU, your admissions counselor will send you online forms of the material above to be submitted with your TMU student ID.
+The Office of Financial Aid will only accept financial aid forms that are completed online by students that have been accepted to TMU.

 Finalize Visa Requirements